 NAMI has a 401(k) Profit Sharing Plan (Plan).
 All employees are eligible to participate in the plan.
-An employee becomes eligible to participate in the plan on the first day of January or July coinciding with or next following the date the Plan's eligibility requirements have been satisfied.
-Eligibility requirements include an employee who attains the age of 21 and one year of eligible service (1,000 hours of service within a 12-month period beginning first day of employment).
+An employee is eligible to make elective deferral contributions on the date the employee performs their first hour of service.
+An employee becomes eligible to receive matching contributions and profit sharing contributions on the first day of January or July coinciding with or next following the date the Plan's eligibility requirements have been satisfied.
+Eligibility requirements include an employee who attains one year of eligible service (1,000 hours of service within a 12-month period beginning first day of employment).

 Eligible employees may elect to defer up to 100% of their compensation on a pre-tax basis, or up to the maximum allowable with other limiting provisions of the Internal Revenue Code.
-Employer contributions for the years ended June 30, 2017 and 2016 were \$53,866 and \$46,895, respectively, and were approximately 7% of covered payroll for both years.
+Employer contributions for the years ended June 30, 2018 and 2017 were \$49,520 and \$53,866, respectively, and were approximately 6% and 7% of covered payroll for the years ended June 30, 2018 and 2017.